Topological Mixed States: Phases of Matter from Axiomatic Approaches: Mixed state bootstrap

 \begin{axiombox} \begin{axiom}[{\bf M1}: Uniformity and Smoothness] $I(A{\,:\,}C|B)_\sigma \,{=}\,0$ for \figref{fig:axioms}(c), where $A$ is the complement of $BCD$ on the local patch.
 The condition excludes domain walls between two different phases, which can satisfy both {\bf P0} and {\bf M0}.
 Thus, it should be included if we wish to say the given state is uniform enough to represent a single mixed-state phase.
 Without it, one risks including pathological cases where two different phases are simply juxtaposed. \end{axiom} \end{axiombox}

 {\bf M1} is quite subtle, yet extremely important.
 For pure states, it implies the absence of defects in the wavefunction, which allows one to discuss the physics from the topology of the manifold rather than local details.
 In other words, the axiom requires a \emph{smoothness} of the fabric of many-body correlation or entanglement, the quintessential premise when it comes to the discussion of topological states.
-While a finite depth local unitary can never violate this axiom for a large enough local patch~\footnote{Except for spurious components, which are highly fine-tuned unitary for all known examples~\cite{Zou2016,Santos2018,Williamson2019,Stephen2019,Kato2020}.}, a finite depth local channel can violate {\bf M1} since channels can break the entanglement.
+On the other hand, a finite-depth local channel can violate {\bf M1} since channels can break the entanglement.
 As we shall see, the violation of {\bf M1} also implies that the topological entropy (TE) can change abruptly.

+One potential concern is that highly fine-tuned finite-depth local unitaries (FDLUs) can generate \emph{spurious} entanglement that violates {\bf M1} on specially chosen partitions~\cite{Zou2016,Santos2018,Williamson2019,Stephen2019,Kato2020}.
+Two points address this. $(i)$ A generic FDLU does not violate {\bf M1} on sufficiently large local patches. $(ii)$ Even when such violations occur, they do not obstruct phase identification: we pass to a \emph{clean} representative obtained by a shallow-depth local unitary that removes the axiom violations and then evaluate phase diagnostics on the clean state.
+A soft-invariant theorem~\cite{Bowen2025} ensures that, within a given phase, all clean representative states related by FDLUs yield identical diagnostic values.
+In particular, the Levin-Wen topological entropy $\gamma_{\textrm{LW}}$ of any clean representative is a global minimum over its FDLU orbit~\cite{Kim2023-TEE-bound}.
+Hence, for any two states $\rho_0$ and $\rho_1$ in the same phase, their clean counterparts $\rho'_0$ and $\rho'_1$ have the same topological entropy $\gamma_{\textrm{LW}}(\rho'_0)\,{=}\,\gamma_{\textrm{LW}}(\rho'_1)$; for relevant discussions, see \secref{Sec:robust-TE}.
+Therefore, spurious contributions do not impede a well-defined notion of mixed-state phases.

 It is worth comparing these mixed state axioms with those of the ground-state entanglement bootstrap~\cite{Shi2019fusion}, where we have two axioms {\bf A0}: $S(BC) + S(C) - S(B)\,{=}\,0$ and {\bf A1}: $S(BC) + S(CD) - S(B) - S(D)\,{=}\,0$, for the partition of a ball into $BC$ or $BCD$ as shown in Fig.~\ref{fig:axioms}(b) and (c) respectively.
-The first two axioms {\bf P0} and {\bf M0} follow from {\bf A0}~\footnote{Using purification and strong subadditivity, one can prove that $S(BC) + S(C) - S(B) \geq I(A:C), I(A:C|B)$.}, and {\bf M1} follows from {\bf A1}.
+The first two axioms {\bf P0} and {\bf M0} follow from {\bf A0}~\footnote{Using purification and strong subadditivity, one can prove that $S(BC) + S(C) - S(B) \geq I(A\,{:}\,C), I(A\,{:}\,C|B)$.}, and {\bf M1} follows from {\bf A1}.
 However, these mixed-state conditions are strictly weaker because they may hold on volume law states, whereas the pure-state bootstrap axioms imply an area law.